Bellefontaine Neighbors man charged in two shooting deaths in St. Louis

 ST. LOUIS — A Bellefontaine Neighbors man was charged Wednesday in the shooting deaths of two people during a home invasion Monday in the city's Mark Twain neighborhood.

 Sturgeon Stewart, 49, of the 9400 block of Jaros Court, was charged with 12 felony counts, including first- and second-degree murder, robbery, kidnapping, burglary and assault.
-One murder charge is for the victim of the home invasion; the other, police say, is for Stewart's accomplice in the robbery.
+One murder charge is for a victim of the home invasion; the other, police say, is for Stewart's accomplice.

 The killings happened about 8:45 a.m.
 Monday after police say Stewart and Floyd Willis forced their way into a home in the 6300 block of Stratford Avenue and bound with zip ties and pistol-whipped the residents.

 During the break-in, the pair exchanged gunfire with Roy Griffin, charges say.
 Willis and Griffin both died.
-Victims' ages were not available.
+Their ages were not available.

 Charges claim Stewart is legally responsible for Willis' death because the two men were committing felonies when Willis died.